EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * Decrypt and verify the outer COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the EDHOC AEAD algorithm in the selected cipher suite, K_2, and IV_2.

-* Verify that the unverified identity of the Responder is among the allowed identities for this connection.
+* Verify that the identity of the Responder is among the allowed identities for this connection.

 * Verify Signature_or_MAC_2 using the algorithm in the selected cipher suite.
 The verification process depends on the method, see {{asym-msg2-proc}}.